clirdlf/ndsa.org/groups/membership.md

 permalink: /groups/membership/
 ---

 The Membership Working Group focuses on making recommendations to enhance recruitment and engagement with more diverse partners while also improving offerings to members.
-The Group has a two-year charge with the possibility of renewal.
+The Group has a two-year charge with the possibility of renewal and will be sending out a call for group members soon.

 This group is the result of the [Membership Engagement Task Force](membership-task-force.md) which conducted a survey and presented its findings and recommendations in the [2021 NDSA Membership Survey Report](https://osf.io/y4kpu/?view_only=).

-Contact the co-chairs with questions: Rachel Appel, rappel [at] upenn [dot] edu); Stacey Erdman, staceyerdman [at] arizona [dot] edu.
+Contact the co-chairs with any questions: Rachel Appel, rappel [at] upenn [dot] edu); Stacey Erdman, staceyerdman [at] arizona [dot] edu.

 ## Activities
 - Identify ways to increase membership engagement by making NDSA more accessible and inclusive.
 Increasing awareness that NDSA is open to everyone at every stage of their career.